LukasM19/project19-browser-template/README.md

 3. Go into the project folder by running "cd project19-browser-template"
 4. Install dependencies by running "npm install"
 5. Start the browser with "npm start"

+You can change ANYTHING in your browser and it's actually highly recommended to do so.